Function List

 andupper

-, this function returnsvalue
+, it returnsvalue

-; Ifvalue
+; ifvalue

 is less thanlower